1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Indoor Swimming Baths opened in St Andrew’s Street (later renamed Regent Place).

-The upper floor of the old Town Hall became Vint's Palace Cinema.
-It was severely damaged by fire in 1921.
+The upper floor of the old Town Hall became Vint's Palace of Varieties.

 1913 The Empire “Cinema De Luxe” opened in Henry Street.
 It became the Scala in 1923.